katadjina/Booking_App/README.md

 # Accommodation Booking Website developed using ASP.NET MVC + Microsoft SQL Server
-### The website allows users to add/ browse / book and rate accommodation.
+### This tool allows users to add/ browse / book and rate accommodation.

 Features
 Browse and search for available services.